 A. The standard luminaire for trail lighting shall be XXXXX, XXXX, or approved equal.

 Note to Spec Writer – contact TED for catalog data for a minimum of two luminaires and consider applicability of house side shields/spill control.
+Specify color (Black for Trail Lighting, Bronze for Parks/Facilities)

 672.02.03 FUSE HOLDERS AND FUSES